Natural Language Processing, Neural Information Retrieval, Data Science, Artificial Intelligence, Ethical AI, Continual Lifelong Learning

-If you are interested in a PhD in the above areas then please get in touch.
-Also check my personal page which is updated with PhD topics.
+If you are interested in a PhD in the above areas then get in touch.
+Also check my personal page on PhD topics.

-- Active Member and Reviewer of the Engineering and Physical Sciences Research Council Reviewer College
+- Reviewer of the Engineering and Physical Sciences Research Council Reviewer College

-- Active Reviewer of the Economic and Social Research Council (EPSRC)
+- Reviewer of the Economic and Social Research Council (EPSRC)

-- Active Reviewer of the Biotechnology and Biological Sciences Research Council (BBSRC)
+- Reviewer of the Biotechnology and Biological Sciences Research Council (BBSRC)

-- Active Reviewer of the Medical Research Council (MRC)
+- Reviewer of the Medical Research Council (MRC)